villeverkkonen/mtg-database-backend/README.md

 # Magic: The Gathering booster draft simulator

-## Back-end + build in front-end for single page react app.
+## Node.js back-end with MongoDB + build in front-end for single page react app.

 ### [App in Heroku](https://mtg-database.herokuapp.com/)
 ### [Front-end which is build in this back-end](https://github.com/villeverkkonen/mtg-database-frontend)